University of Tehran: Emblems

-The emblem of the University of Tehran, which was designed by Dr. Mohsen Moghadam, a late faculty member of the Faculty of Fine Arts, is based on an image, which can be found in the stucco relief and seals of the Sasanid period.
-In this case, it is a copy from a stucco relief discovered in the city of Ctesiphon.
+The emblem of the University of Tehran is based on an image which can be found in the stucco relief and seals of the Sasanid period.
+It is a copy from a stucco relief discovered in the city of Ctesiphon.
 The seal symbolized ownership.
 In the Sassanid period, these seals were used in stucco reliefs, coins, and silver utensils as a family symbol.
 Since the alphabet of Sasanid Pahlavi's script was used in these badges, they have the nature of a monogram as well.

 The motif is placed between two eagle wings.
 One can also find these motifs in other images of this period, such as in royal crowns, particularly at the end of the Sasanid period.
-Crowns with these seals have been called "two-feather crowns" in The Shahnameh.
+Crowns with these seals have been called "two-feather crowns" in the Shahnameh.
 The motif between the wings was made by combining Pahlavi scripts.
 Some scholars have tried to read these images.
 The script is in the form of "Afzoot" (Amrood), which means plentiful and increasing.